dasnoopy/git-check/README.md

 # git-check

-A simple python app that check if remote git repos' list, have new commit since last check time.<br />
+A simple python app that check if remote git repos' list, have new commit since last check.<br />
+It use `git ls-remote https:/git...` command.<br />
 I wrote this utility to avoid manually check of every git repo that I compile using AUR PKGBUILD.<br />

 ```